pulumi/pulumi-terraform-bridge/pkg/tfbridge/README.md

 	}
 ```

-I will address each action as it applies to `"google_compute_autoscaler" in turn:
+Here are the details of each action as it applies to `"google_compute_autoscaler" in turn:

 # Call `ProviderInfo.RenameResourceWithAlias` or `ProviderInfo.RenameDataSource`